freenas/freenas-docs/userguide/services.rst

 FTP in chroot
 ~~~~~~~~~~~~~

-If you require your users to authenticate before accessing the data on
+If users are required to authenticate before accessing the data on
-the %brand% system, you will need to either create a user account for
-each user or import existing user accounts using
+the %brand% system, either create a user account for each user or import
-:ref:`Active Directory` or LDAP.
-If you then create a ZFS dataset for
+existing user accounts using :ref:`Active Directory` or LDAP.
+Then
-:each user, you can chroot each user so that they are limited to the
+create a ZFS dataset for *each* user.
+Next, chroot each user so they
-contents of their own home directory.
-Datasets provide the added
+are limited to the contents of their own home directory.
+Datasets
-benefit of configuring a quota so that the size of the user's home
+provide the added benefit of configuring a quota so that the size of a
-directory is limited to the size of the quota.
+user home directory is limited to the size of the quota.

 To configure this scenario:

 #.
 Create a ZFS dataset for each user in
     :menuselection:`Storage --> Pools`.
-    Click an existing pool, then click :guilabel:`Create ZFS Dataset`
+    Click an existing pool, the :guilabel:`More options` button (three
+    vertical dots), then click :guilabel:`Add Dataset`.
+Set an
-    and set an appropriate quota for each dataset.
-Repeat this process
+    appropriate quota for each dataset.
+Repeat this process to create a
-    to create a dataset for every user that needs access to the FTP
+    dataset for every user that needs access to the FTP service.
-    service.

 #.
 When not using either :ref:`Active Directory` or :ref:`LDAP`,
     create a user account for each user in